Michaelpalacce/gobi/README.md

 4. I think the correct thing to do would be to use normal REST communication in this case.

 If I do use rest, I can queue up fetches and pushes on the client easilly.
-The Server does not need to queue anything, rather the server just needs to notify the client.
+The Server does not need to queue anything, rather the server just needs to notify the clients.
+The rest part of the server will publish to redis and the websockets will listen for events.

 - [ ] Implement rest interface for sending and receiving items
 - [ ] Refactor syncstrategies